Deuteronomy 11

 Egypt had mastered irrigation.
 The Nile's annual flooding could be channeled, stored, and distributed through human engineering.
 An Israelite farmer in Egypt could water his garden with his foot - using a treadle pump or lifting device to move water from canal to field.
 It was technology.
 Mastery.
 Predictability.
 And it worked.
 The prosperity of Egypt was built on the competence of human hands.

 The Lord's eyes are always upon it - from the beginning of the year to the end.
-The land is not abandoned to chance.
-It is under the constant watchful care of the One who makes the rain fall.
+The land is under the constant watchful care of the One who makes the rain fall.
 This is geography as theology.
 The shape of the land teaches what Israel needs to know: that they live under the gaze and care of God.

 Deuteronomy 11:13-17The Rain Conditional on the Heart

-13And it shall come to pass, if ye shall hearken diligently unto my commandments which I command you this day, to love the Lord your God, and to serve him with all your heart and with all your soul, 14That I will give you the rain of your land in his due season, the first rain and the latter rain, that thou mayest gather in thy corn, and thy wine, and thy oil.
+13And it shall come to pass, if ye shall hearken diligently unto my commandments which I command you this day, to love the LORD your God, and to serve him with all your heart and with all your soul, 14That I will give you the rain of your land in his due season, the first rain and the latter rain, that thou mayest gather in thy corn, and thy wine, and thine oil.
 15And I will send grass in thy fields for thy cattle, that thou mayest eat and be full.
-16Take heed to yourselves, that your heart be not deceived, and ye turn aside and serve other gods, and worship them; 17And then the Lord's wrath be kindled against you, and he shut up the heaven, that there be no rain, and that the land yield not her fruit; and lest ye perish quickly from off the good land which the Lord giveth you.
+16Take heed to yourselves, that your heart be not deceived, and ye turn aside, and serve other gods, and worship them; 17And then the LORD’s wrath be kindled against you, and he shut up the heaven, that there be no rain, and that the land yield not her fruit; and lest ye perish quickly from off the good land which the LORD giveth you.

 The promise is conditional.
 If you hear my commandments diligently, then I will give the rain.
-The rains that fall on Canaan are not random meteorology.
-They are covenantal.
+The rains that fall on Canaan are covenantal.
 The God who loves Israel and wants them to flourish is the same God who withholds rain from those who turn away from Him.
 The entire ecosystem - weather, agriculture, survival - hangs on the covenant relationship.

 Deuteronomy 11:18-21Write Them on the Doorposts

 18Therefore shall ye lay up these my words in your heart and in your soul, and bind them for a sign upon your hand, that they may be as frontlets between your eyes.
 19And ye shall teach them your children, speaking of them when thou sittest in thine house, and when thou walkest by the way, when thou liest down, and when thou risest up.
-20And thou shalt write them upon the posts of thy house, and upon thy gates; 21That your days may be multiplied, and the days of your children, in the land which the Lord sware unto your fathers to give them, as the days of heaven upon the earth.
+20And thou shalt write them upon the door posts of thine house, and upon thy gates: 21That your days may be multiplied, and the days of your children, in the land which the LORD sware unto your fathers to give them, as the days of heaven upon the earth.

 This is the pedagogy of the Shema repeated.
 The words move from heart to hand to eye to household.
 Bind them as a sign upon your hand - let your actions be shaped by His word.
 Let them be frontlets between your eyes - let His truth be the lens through which you see.
-The instruction repeats the pattern from Deuteronomy 6, but with intensified urgency: these are not just religious practices.
-They are the architecture that keeps a people faithful across generations.
+The instruction repeats the pattern from Deuteronomy 6, but with intensified urgency: these are the architecture that keeps a people faithful across generations.

 Deuteronomy 11:22-25Every Place Your Foot Treads